AI Code Review Pipeline

 agent_job | status, idempotency_key, job_token (encrypted), config_snapshot (JSONB), delivery_status, llm_* usage columns | Job lifecycle: QUEUED → RUNNING → COMPLETED/FAILED.
 Tracks container ID, exit code, LLM cost |

-practice | slug, name, description (TEXT, NOT NULL), category, criteria (TEXT), trigger_events (JSONB), precompute_script (TEXT), is_active, workspace_id | Practice definitions.
+practice | slug, name, criteria (TEXT), trigger_events (JSONB), precompute_script (TEXT), practice_area_id (FK → practice_area), artifact_type, why_it_matters, what_good_looks_like, is_active, workspace_id | Practice definitions, each linked to a practice area.
 Unique constraint on (workspace_id, slug) |

-practice_finding | idempotency_key, title, verdict, severity, confidence, evidence (JSONB), reasoning, guidance, agent_job_id, practice_id, target_type, target_id, contributor_id, detected_at | Individual findings per target (PR) per practice |
+observation | occurrence_key, title, presence, assessment, severity, confidence, evidence (JSONB), reasoning, recurrence_key, agent_job_id, practice_id, artifact_type, artifact_id, about_user_id, observed_at | Individual observations per target (PR) per practice |

 Configuration